Books:

 -

-Digital Color Management Encoding Solutions, Giorgianni and Madden, 1997.
+, Giorgianni and Madden, 2009.
 These two guys invented PhotoCD, and certainly know their stuff.
-The book is strong on theory, but is less strong on current practical details.
-If you want to tackle editing the raw format of images, however, this book is the best there is.
+The book is strong on theory, and the second edition brings it up to date on current practical details.
+If you want to tackle editing the raw format of images, this book is the best there is.

 -

 A pair of books, one on reproducing color, the other on measuring it by Robert Hunt condense much of the available research into two volumes.
-The Reproduction of Colour: 6th Edition, June 2003 goes into great technical detail on color reproduction technology.
+The Reproduction of Colour, 6th Ed., November 2004, goes into great technical detail on color reproduction technology.
 This is not a simplified overview text; rather it is a comprehensive review of color reproduction.
 Nonetheless, the information is presented in a readable style, not requiring vast technical background to understand.
-The companion volume, Measuring Colour: 3rd Edition, January, 2001 thoroughly covers how to measure the colors you produce.
+The companion volume, Measuring Colour, 4th Ed., December 2011, thoroughly covers how to measure the colors you produce.
 This book also contains all the standard color equations and how to use them.

 -